Cwantic/Documentation/Design/Modification.md

 ### 9.3 Piping code

-MetaPiping lets you define the piping code of elements in the case of different from default one :
+MetaPiping lets you define the piping code of elements when different from default one :

 ![Image](../Images/Modification26.jpg)

 Select multiple elements, uncheck **Use default** cell and set the new code and edition.

-Click to Modify to validate.
+Click on Modify to validate.

 You can see the elements with this property by a colored map and the legend in the right tab.